Romantic Things To Do On Maui

 • ACTIVITIES FOR TWO: There are dozens of romantic activities on Maui for active couples to enjoy together.
 What strikes your fancy?
-Hiking to waterfalls, coastal trails, mountaintops, or bamboo forests.
+Hiking along coastal trails, on mountaintops, or through bamboo forests.
 Sunset cruises, or private boat tours for a wedding party–or just the two of you. (“Pop the question” on your own private sunset cruise!)
 Tandem parasailing.
-Foodie tours.
 Side-by-side ziplining.
 Horseback riding.
+A luau.
 Or tee up for a twosome at one of Maui’s famed golf courses.

 • ROMANTIC SERVICES AND AMENITIES: Sometimes Maui romance can be found right where you are staying.
 Check with your accommodations to see if they offer any special romantic amenities.
 Couples’ spa treatments (sometimes offered beachfront or in the privacy of your own room); romantic room amenities (like champagne and chocolate-covered strawberries) or special room setups like candlelit bubble baths.
 Some properties offer private dinners for two in unique and romantic settings, and you don’t necessarily have to be a guest at that resort to book it.
 I love Napili Kai Beach Resort’s “Na Hoku Dinner” (pictured), a private sunset dinner for two set on a bluff overlooking the sea.
 Pure bliss and a truly romantic memory-maker.
 Just a short distance up the coast, you’ll find another incredibly romantic setting at Montage Kapalua Bay’s seasonal Champagne Hale “pop-up lounge” venue, set directly on the water in the intimate Cliff House.
 A magical place to sip champagne at sunset!
 See my Maui For Foodies blog for more details.